aaron13100/404solution/readme.txt

 * View logs of hits to 404 pages and redirects including referrer data.
 * WooCommerce compatible - pages, posts, products, and custom post types are supported.
 * Create automatic redirects for any URL resolving to a single page or post that isn't the current permalink.
+* Display a list of page suggestions on a custom 404 page with a shortcode (custom 404 page not included).
 * Basic plugin usage statistics.
 * Automatically remove redirects when the URL matches a new page or post permalink.
 * Automatically remove manual and automatic redirects once they are no longer being used.